ahmadmardeni1/Stock-price-predection-using-Python/README.md

 ## What is stock price prediction?
 It is the method of analyzing the past data of a specific stock in order to predict the future price for it.

-In this repo, I used Python with RNN(LSTM) model to predict Tesla stock price, hope that I can make Elon Mask happy along the way.
+In this repo, I used Python with RNN(LSTM) model to predict Tesla stock price, hoping that I can make Elon Musk happy along the way.

+Please consider reading my tutorial if you want to follow along with this code.